 How Is Negligence Proven?

-Negligence may cause accidents that result in injury.
+Negligence may cause accidents that result in a personal injury.
 To file a negligence lawsuit successfully, you must prove that:

 - Another individual or entity was tasked with the responsibility of keeping the complainant safe and out of harm’s way.

 - This party’s acts breached their duty of care

 - The act of breaching the duty of care was the main accident cause and the victim’s injuries as well, and